 Miriam Manglani is an instructional designer and training manager with over 12 years experience and a Masters degree in Technology in Education from Harvard University with expertise in the field of eLearning, blended learning, and course production.
 She has worked for large companies as well as smaller start-up companies that have launched a product or team from the ground up.
 Her broad skill set includes an aptitude for learning new technologies, writing, editing, instructional design, visual design, and project management.

-When she's not working, Miriam enjoys swimming, reading, writing, working with clay on the pottery wheel, and above all, spending time with her husband,daughter, and twin boys.
+When she's not working, Miriam enjoys swimming, reading, writing for her blog, working with clay on the pottery wheel, and above all, spending time with her husband, daughter, and twin boys.

 Resume as a PDF

 Akamai, Lead Senior Documentation and Training Specialist

 Akamai, Senior Documentation and Training Specialist

 - Hire and manage a local and remote training team: Guide employees in daily work, provide regular feedback on performance, write performance reviews, and help employees develop and improve their skills.